-- Rushcliffe has potential for energy from biomass from energy crops, managed woodland and agricultural arisings.
-Nottingham is identified to be of particular potential for the generation of energy - Western Power Distribution (WPD) states that reinforcement of the primary network may require the acquisition of new overhead line, cable routes and new substation sites with long lead in and construction times (2-3 years for a new primary substation, and longer lead-in times for Bulk Supply Points).
+Rushcliffe has potential for energy from biomass from energy crops, managed woodland and agricultural arisings.
+Nottingham is identified to be of particular potential for the generation of energy Western Power Distribution (WPD) states that reinforcement of the primary network may require the acquisition of new overhead line, cable routes and new substation sites with long lead in and construction times (2-3 years for a new primary substation, and longer lead-in times for Bulk Supply Points).
 WPD has a 33/11kv substation that covers the area.
-Future LV connections in the area consist of an 11kv indoor circuit breaker, costing £125,000. - BT Openreach have confirmed that there are unlikely to be any limitations to broad band and telephone services for new developments and that the company is currently obliged to service new developments.
+Future LV connections in the area consist of an 11kv indoor circuit breaker, costing £125,000.
+BT Openreach have confirmed that there are unlikely to be any limitations to broad band and telephone services for new developments.
 There are no anticipated phasing constraints.
 The standard lead in time for BT Openreach is 3 to 6 months for larger developments (e.g. over 100 plots).

-- The area is largely within Natural England's National Character Area (NCA) 74 Leicestershire and Nottinghamshire Wolds.
-It also contains NCA 48 Trent and Belvoir Vales and NCA 69 Trent Valley Washlands. - On a regional scale, the area is largely within East Midlands Councils' Clay Wolds LCT.
-It also contains Unwooded Vales LCT and Floodplain Valleys LCT. - On a local level, the area is largely within Nottinghamshire County Council's (NCC's) Nottinghamshire Wolds LCA (Village Farmlands LCT and Wooded Hills & Scarps LCT).
-It also contains NCC's South Nottinghamshire Farmland LCA (Village Farmlands LCT and Alluvial Farmlands LCT), NCC's Vale Farmlands LCA (Vale Farmlands LCT) NCC's Trent Washlands LCA (Alluvial Estatelands LCT, River Meadowlands (B) LCT, River Meadowlands (A) LCT and Terrace Farmlands LCT) and some urban areas. - Topography is influenced by the River Trent valley, with landform sloping down from the plateau in the south into the floodplain.
+Landscape and topography The area is largely within Natural England's National Character Area (NCA) 74 Leicestershire and NOttinghamshire Wolds.
+It also contains NCA 48 Trent and Belvoir Vales and NCA 69 Trent Valley Washlands.
+On a regional scale, the area is largely within East Midlands Councils' Clay Wolds LCT.
+It also contains Unwooded Vales LCT and Floodplain Valleys LCT.
+On a local level, the area is largely within Nottinghamshire County Council's (NCC's) Nottinghamshire Wolds LCA (Village Farmlands LCT and Wooded Hills &amp; Scarps LCT).
+It also contains NCC's South Nottinghamshire Farmland LCA (Village Farmlands LCT) NCC's Trent Washlands LCA (Alluvial Estatelands LCA (Vale Farmlands LCT) NCC's Trent Washlands LCA (Alluvial Estatelands LCA, River Meadowlands (B) LCT, River Meadowlands (A) LCT and Terrace Farmlands LCT) and some urban areas.
+Topography is influenced by the River Trent, valey, with landform sloping down from the plateau in the south into the floodplain.
 There are several prominent ridges close to the River Trent, such as Red Hill.
-The area contains watercourses such as the River Trent, the River Soar, Fairham Brook and Kingston Brook. - Land cover comprises medium and large arable fields in the north and west, particularly in the floodplains of the River Trent and the River Soar.
-Smaller arable fields are present in the south and east, with some small fields around settlements.
-Woodland blocks of medium and large scale are available in the centre and south of the area, and there are several hedgerow trees, as well as riparian vegetation.
-There are two golf courses one centrally and the other in the north-western corner.
-Parkland is present, associated with Thrumpton Hall and Kingston Hall. - The northern corner of the area contains the southern edge of the Nottingham conurbation, as well as the large village of Ruddington.
-Elsewhere within the area, there is the large village of East Leake (near the southern edge), and smaller dispersed villages including Sutton Bonington, West Leake, Gotham, Bunny, Thrumpton and Barton-in-Fabis.
-There is a university campus near Clifton in the north-eastern corner of the area, as well as one at Sutton Bonington near the western edge of the area. - The A60 bounds the eastern edge of the area, and the A453 crosses from south-west to north-east, linking the M1 to the A52.
-The Midland Main Line runs south-north near the western edge of the area, and the disused railway line running from Ruddington to the south has been restored, now running heritage trains.
-There are some areas of mineral extraction within the area, and Rushcliffe Country Park in the north-east is a former Ministry of Defence ordnance site.
-Ratcliffe-on-Soar power station is a notable feature of the north-western corner. - Factors which contribute to the landscape value include: the relatively quiet, rural character, the presence of historic settlements such as Kingston-on-Soar and Thrumpton. - Factors which increase the landscape susceptibility include: the intactness of historic settlements such as Thrumpton and the presence of smallerscale fields around settlements such as Sutton Bonington and Gotham.
+The area contains watercourses such as the River Trent and the River Soar, Fairham Brook and Kingston Brook.
+Land cover comprises medium and large arable fields in the north and west, particularly in the floodplains of the River Trent and there are several hedgerow trees, as well as riparian vegetation.
+There are two golf courses - one centrally and the other in the north-western corner.
+Parkland is present, associated with Thrumpton Hall and Kingston Hall.
+The northern corner of the area contains the southern edge of the Nottingham conurbation, as well as the large village of East Leake (near the southern edge), and smaller dispersed villages including Sutton Bonington, West Leake, Gotham, Bunny, Thrumpton and Barton-in-Fabis.
+There is a university campus near Clifton in the north-eastern corner of the area, as well as one at Sutton Bonington near the western edge of the noth-west to north-east, linking the 11 to